 School board work has been likened to jumping on a fast-moving train.
 If this is the case, the budget and budgeting process would be the rails upon which that train rides.
 A school district budget involves many different individuals and entities across several levels of government.
 Locally, budget discussions and work will involve school administrators—superintendents as well as business officials, school boards and school employees—with input available from community members.
-At the state level, the governor, state legislators and state education agency are involved for their role in setting and managing state funding and state policy.
+At the state or provincial level, the governor, legislators and state education agency are involved for their role in setting and managing state or provincial funding and policy.
 At the national level, the federal education department and members of Congress are involved for their work around education funding and federal policy, such as Title I and IDEA.
 Nutrition and transportation funds are also impacted from the federal level.

 The Purpose of a School Budget